Check out these summer home selling tips

 Create a warm welcome.
 Start by cleaning or repainting your front door and purchasing a new welcome mat.
 Consider adding some potted plants near the door and investing in new house numbers or a new porch light.

 Maximize curb appeal.
-If you can’t get a buyer excited about the exterior of your home, they might not ever step inside!
+If you can’t get a buyer excited about the exterior of your home, they might never step inside!
 Upgrade your curb appeal by mowing the lawn, trimming bushes, clearing sidewalks, cleaning the patio and outdoor furniture, clearing toys, and adding some perennials for a touch of color.

 Play up your pool.
 Pools are becoming more popular these days as people have less access to public pools.
 If you have a pool, make sure it’s clean and inviting.
 Be sure to have some furniture nearby so people can imagine themselves hanging out by the pool on a hot summer’s day.